 View this post on Instagram

-A Flawless Display: John LaFlamme at the 2023 NAPF Championships
+A Flawless Powerlifter: John LaFlamme 72 at the 2023 NAPF Championships

 In a display of impeccable strength and technique, John LaFlamme delivered a stellar performance at the 2023 NAPF North American Championships.
 He flawlessly completed all nine attempts, underscoring his prowess and precision in the sport.
 But it wasn’t just about perfection; LaFlamme exhibited marked improvement in the deadlift and total events, hinting that even at his age and stature, his powerlifting journey has more chapters yet to be written.